CNBC Awards

 • Government support and compliance

-The government supports businesses through initiatives like the Progressive Wage Credit Scheme (PWCS), co-funding wage increases for eligible workers.
+The government supports businesses through initiatives like the Progressive Wage Credit Scheme (PWCS), which co-funds wage increases for eligible workers.
 This financial backing helps reduce the impact on business finances.
 Additionally, businesses must meet compliance requirements, such as paying local workers at least the Local Qualifying Salary (LQS) when hiring foreign workers.
 Non-compliance can result in penalties, including Work Pass suspension.

 • Accreditation and recognition